busterbenson/public/Codex.md

 Quantum realism is a term I first learned from [an article](http://listverse.com/2014/11/26/10-reasons-why-our-universe-is-a-virtual-reality/) by Brian Whitmore, a senior lecturer in computing at Massey University.
 The idea is in opposition to "physical realism" (that belief that the physical world we see is real and exists by itself, alone).
 Quantum realism asserts that the physical world isn't real in itself, but merely the output (or shadow, or result, or projected image) of a quantum reality that is generating it.
 It's basically a virtual reality, or a simulation.

 I'm still learning about this and definitely couldn't explain or defend it, but I'm fascinated by the idea and keep thinking about it.

+### Primes

+We experience life and the world through a series of lenses, and these lenses are colored by the ideas that have recently been activated in our brains.
+This idea has been popping up in my zeitgeist lately, and it seems like it's related to the soloverse, to anomalies, to beliefs, to behavior, to identity, even to quality time (the only way to really enjoy quality time is to be primed for it)... basically all of my favorite ideas.
+I'm creating this as a place-holder for now and will fill it in as the interest develops and I'm able to articulate it better.

 ## Beliefs